CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 ## Scalar register allocation

 Assembler for GalliumCompute format counts all SGPR registers and add extra registers (VCC, FLAT_SCRATCH, XNACK_MASK) if any used to register pool.
-By default no extra register is added.
+ The VCC register is included by default.

 ## List of the specific pseudo-operations